Ductless Air Conditioning and Heat Pumps: Comprehensive Information

-If your house does not have ductwork (“i.e. is ductless”) you might think or have been told that it would be impossible to have whole home air conditioning installed.
+If your house does not have ductwork (“i.e. is ductless”) you might think or have been told that it would be impossible to have whole home air conditioning or forced air heat installed.
 That was a correct assumption not too long ago when there weren’t effective systems that could be installed in houses with either forced hot water heating or completely electric heating systems.

-However, the days of having to use bulky, drafty, energy inefficient air conditioners in each and every room you want to cool are over, even if your home does not have ductwork!
+However, the days of having to use bulky, drafty, energy inefficient air conditioners or electric or baseboard heating in each and every room you want to heat or cool are over, even if your home does not have ductwork!

-Recently, a new system called ductless mini split central air conditioning has been brought to the consumer market.
+Recently, new systems called ductless air conditioning and heat pumps has been brought to the consumer market.
 Now you can have central air no matter how your home is currently heated and whether or not you have existing ducts.
-These ductless mini split units are as quiet as a breeze, and are far more energy-efficient than other systems.
+These ductless air conditioning and heat pump units are as quiet as a breeze, and are far more energy-efficient than other systems.
 They can cover your whole house, while being zoned with multiple thermostats so you can control the temperature differently in different parts of your house.

-As ductless mini split systems grow in popularity, there are more qualified installers around.
+As ductless heat pump and air conditioning systems grow in popularity, there are more qualified installers around.
 It is important to be sure that your installer has experience with ductless systems and has installed it in homes similar to yours.
-Ask the prospective installer how many ductless and mini split systems he or she has installed, and ask for references.
+Ask the prospective installer how many ductless air conditioner and/or heat pump systems he or she has installed, and ask for references.

-Ductless and mini split units will increase the resale value of your home – in fact, in some areas older homes do not sell at all if they are not capable of whole home cooling.
-So the next time you are carrying that bulky window box unit up a flight of stairs, or going into a blazing hot room where the current air conditioner cannot reach, think about the fact that you could have comfortable and quiet whole home ductless or split system.
+Ductless air conditioner and heat pump units will increase the resale value of your home – in fact, in some areas older homes do not sell at all if they are not capable of whole home cooling or are stuck with expensive electric heating.
+So the next time you are carrying that bulky window box unit up a flight of stairs, going into a blazing hot room where the current air conditioner cannot reach, or looking at an electric bill that seems too high, think about the fact that you could have comfortable and quiet whole home ductless air conditioning or heat pump system.

-We will be providing the most up-to-date news and information about ductless including split systems and individual units.
-Included will be the advantages, cost, and parts associated with ductless and ductless mini split air systems.
-We will also provide customer feedback about ductless mini split systems.
-If you live in a home without built-in ducts and have previously been told or just assumed that installing whole home cooling would be close to impossible, you will be surprised to hear about the potential of ductless systems.
+We will be providing the most up-to-date news and information about ductless air conditioning and heat pumps including split systems and individual units.
+Included will be the advantages, cost, and parts associated with ductless air conditioning and ductless heat pumps.
+We will also provide customer feedback about ductless heat pump and air conditioning systems.
+If you live in a home without built-in ducts and have previously been told or just assumed that installing whole home cooling or forced air heating would be close to impossible, you will be surprised to hear about the potential of these exciting systems.

-There are many advantages of ductless central air conditioning systems, even if your house does have ducts.
-Conventional duct central air conditioning systems may not be your choice over ductless even if you can have either.
+There are many advantages of ductless central air conditioning or heat pump systems, even if your house does have ducts.
+Conventional systems may not be your choice over ductless even if you can have either.

-- Ductless (including mini split) systems are also much easier and simpler to install than other types of central conditioning systems.
+- Ductless heat pump and air conditioning systems are also much easier and simpler to install than other types of central air systems.
 The installer only has to drill small 3 inch holes in your walls for the air tubing, as compared to having to install whole ducts.

 - These systems also naturally save energy.
 Ducts, especially if they run through hot attics and crawl spaces naturally lose energy in getting you your cool air.

 - Finally, these systems are more aesthetically pleasing than other types of central air, and they provide more safety and security.
 How easy would it be for someone to push in a window air conditioner and get into your house?
-Ductless systems only require a three-inch hole.
+Ductless air conditioners and heat pumps only require a three-inch hole.

-Ductless central air conditioning systems are a great product for those with houses without ducts, increasing comfort and resale value.
-However, even those with ductwork might be tempted to put in a ductless mini split system as well!
+Ductless heat pumps and air conditioning systems are a great product for those with houses without ducts, increasing comfort and resale value.
+However, even those with ductwork might be tempted to put in a ductless air conditioning and heat pump system as well!

 Comparison with conventional systems